evanshunt/FrontEndEditLink/README.md

 ## Setup

-Add this par to your project's `composer.json` file
+Add this part to your project's `composer.json` file

 ```composer
 "repositories": [